ThinkCERCA/i172_cer_inference_srvr_single_and_multi/README.md

 Window:

 Put model and py file in the same directory.
 Make sure each model has the right py file.
-Using cmd find the file directory and run python
+Using cmd find the file directory and run python claim-xlnet-predict.py.

+Testing:

+Start a new terminal or cmd, run curl -X POST http://localhost:8008/predict -H "Content-Type:application/json" -d "{\"content\":\"the python\"}"

+Put anything you want to test in content instead the python

+linux:

+Put model and py file in the same directory.
+Make sure each model has the right py file.
+Run nohup python claim-xlnet-predict.py.

+Testing:

+curl -X POST http://localhost:8008/predict -H "Content-Type:application/json" -d "{"content":"the python"}"